 The technology center will make every effort to resolve disputes regarding homeless children at the lowest level possible by utilizing the following process:

 1. At the time a homeless student seeks enrollment, the technology center will notify the student or his/her family of these procedures and provide the student/family with a copy of this policy.

-2. The technology center will promptly notify the technology center’s homeless coordinator (Director of Student Services) that a homeless student seeks enrollment, and will seek to involve the coordinator in decisions regarding the student’s education.
+2. The technology center will promptly notify the technology center’s homeless coordinator (Executive Director of Instruction) that a homeless student seeks enrollment, and will seek to involve the coordinator in decisions regarding the student’s education.